 Cons: Requires a diverse skill set and substantial time commitment to produce and syndicate content.
 It also requires the use of specialized software to set-up and manage the marketing automation piece and maintain your database of continuously growing contacts.

 Inbound Marketing Works For: Services with long sales cycles where the consumer has an important decision to make.
-This is the right strategy when you have to build a relationship, trust and confidence before a consumer will consider your company.
-Examples include “What school to go to” or a “home remodeling project”.
+This is the right strategy when you have to build a relationship, trust and confidence before a consumer will consider your school or company.
+Examples include “What school to choose" or a “home remodeling project”.

 “The whole is greater than the sum of its parts.” - Aristotle